|Early Spring Date:||April 25|

 Tennessee Warblers are also confused with vireos, including the Red-eyed, the most common vireo species at Monticello.
 The Red-eyed Vireo has a gray head, an olive back, and a white eyebrow, but the bill is larger and less pointed than the Tennessee Warbler's.
 The warbler forages more actively than the vireo, it does not have black borders to its eyebrows, and it does not have a red eye.
 Some birders come to Monticello in "warbler mode" and try to make other types of birds into warblers.
 These birders are more likely to mistake a Red-eyed Vireo for a Tennessee Warbler than to mistake a Tennessee Warbler for a Red-eyed Vireo.
 If you are not sure which of the two species you are seeing bathing in the stream, it is almost certainly the Tennessee Warbler; Red-eyed Vireos usually only dip in the stream and seldom stay in the water to bathe.
 Philadelphia Vireos, who are rarely seen at Monticello, are smaller and more delicate looking than the Red-eyed Vireo.
 The differences are not as pronounced between them and Tennessee Warblers.

-Fall: Most fall Tennessee Warblers have little contrast between the head and back, and some are yellower below.
+Fall: Male and female Tennessee Warblers of all ages have little contrast between the head and back, and some are yellower below.
+Some adult males can be told from the others by the gray on their head.

 Tennessee Warblers are common on their wintering grounds in Central America.
 As with some of the other warblers with inappropriate names, the Tennessee Warbler was named by Alexander Wilson, who found one in Tennessee during migration.
 Other than passing through Tennessee on their way north, they have little connection to the state.